blacklightpy/vaultofknowledge/07. Miscellaneous/🏛️ Studying Social Problems/⚔️ Wars and Conflicts/Timeline of History.md

 "Each religion presents history in their own manner in the name of god's will, so how convenient is it to present themselves as right in history?
 To all believers, they are the ones who are right."

 Also, the Jews didn't agree with Muslims because his teachings differed from their own scriptures.
 How convenient is it to then reject the interpretation of what's true by rejecting anything that deviates from the previous model?
 It is one thing to say they don't believe it, and another to say that it deviates from the scriptures.
 If it didn't deviate from the scriptures, it'd be the same, isn't it?
-I'd say the same is true for Muslims, because now they too will not believe in anything besides their scriptures. <span style="color:lightblue">[Verify context of deviation and decide if you need this.]</span>
+I'd say the same is true for Muslims, because now they too will not believe in anything besides their scriptures. <span style="color:#8c90f9">[Verify context of deviation and decide if you need this.]</span>

-<span style="color:lightblue">[Answer: The Jews had no reason to accept Mohammed's teachings, because they simply didn't have to believe it.
+<span style="color:#8c90f9">[Answer: The Jews had no reason to accept Mohammed's teachings, because they simply didn't have to believe it.
 That's all.]</span>

 - Lambda-CDM Model of the Big Bang Theory
 (don't go too far Jyothish)